No Limit Records: 2000–2003: Roster exodus, decline, The New No Limit, and final years

-In 2000, 504 Boyz album Goodfellas made it big on the Billboard peaking at #2 on the Billboard 200 making No Limit a small factor in the 2000s, but in 2000 only Master P, Snoop Dogg, C-Murder, Silkk, Fiend, Magic, and Mac remained from their most celebrated artists.
+In 2000, 504 Boyz album Goodfellas made it big on the Billboard peaking at #2 on the Billboard 200 making No Limit a small factor in the 2000s, but in 2000 only Master P, Snoop Dogg, C-Murder, Silkk, Magic, and Mac remained from their most celebrated artists.
 By 2000, Mr. Serv-On and Big Ed had left the label.

-In 2001, Fiend left No Limit to join Ruff Ryders and the label lost Mac to prison after he was convicted of manslaughter in connection to a nightclub shooting; he was ultimately sentenced to thirty years in prison on September 21, 2001.
+In 2001, the label lost Mac to prison after he was convicted of manslaughter in connection to a nightclub shooting; he was ultimately sentenced to thirty years in prison on September 21, 2001.
 Snoop Dogg had left No Limit after his three-year contract with No Limit expired, and C-Murder distanced himself from No Limit to focus on his own label, TRU Records.
 In 2001, No Limit's deal with Priority expired, and No Limit subsequently signed with Universal Records for a $10 million distribution deal.
 After the signing, Master P renamed No Limit to The New No Limit.
-The New No Limit's roster included Master P, Lil Romeo, Silkk The Shocker, 504 Boyz, Magic, and Choppa.
+The New No Limit's roster included Master P, Lil Romeo, Silkk The Shocker, 504 Boyz, Magic, Currensy, and Choppa.
 Releases on The New No Limit under Universal failed to achieve the same success as the previous incarnation of No Limit.

 On December 17, 2003, the company filed for bankruptcy due to various lawsuits, and Master P then sold the catalog.